Inquiry Learning Basics for New Teachers

 • 1 day to present (optional)

-My students aren’t ready to answer complex, open-ended questions on their own.
+Concern #2: My students aren’t ready to answer complex, open-ended questions on their own.

-Many students are indeed more comfortable with straightforward recall-type questions.
+Many students are indeed more comfortable with straightforward, recall-type questions.

-My students lack the necessary skills.
+Concern #3: My students lack the necessary skills to work independently.

 • Use graphic organizers to help students organize their thoughts